garyaiki/dendrites/docs/Cassandra.md

 ###### Click image to open source code in a new tab.
 Hover over image for stage inputs and outputs

-[Cassandra](https://academy.datastax.com/planet-cassandra/what-is-apache-cassandra){:target="_blank"} pre-built query, sink, and conditional stages wrap Datastax’s [Java Driver](http://docs.datastax.com/en/developer/java-driver//3.1/){:target="_blank"} and call it asynchronously.
+[Cassandra](https://academy.datastax.com/planet-cassandra/what-is-apache-cassandra){:target="_blank"} query, sink, and conditional stages wrap Datastax’s [Java Driver](http://docs.datastax.com/en/developer/java-driver//3.1/){:target="_blank"} and call it asynchronously.
 They handle errors with recovery in-stage.
 Paging stages use backpressure to push a page at a time.
 Pre and and post stream functions initialize and clean up client operations.

 #### Stand-alone functions